Insect Alert: What’s going to be bugging you this Spring?

 Further south, a lack of precipitation may drive ants indoors and lead to an increase in tick populations.
 Remember to wear light colored clothing and to cover up if you will be outside in tick prone areas like the woods or forests.

 West Coast: Warmer and drier conditions lead to lower mosquito populations, but unfortunately the good news stops there.
 Drought conditions will drive ants indoors looking for water.
 Tick populations will thrive in areas of brush and vegetation.
-In addition to following the #AntBites we're sharing on social media, remember to keep your yard clear of leaf or brush piles -- ticks prefer moist, dense areas to open, sunny spaces.
+Remember to keep your yard clear of leaf or brush piles — ticks prefer moist, dense areas to open, sunny spaces.

 Natural pest prevention works.

 We can’t control the weather, but there are many ways you can control pest activity in your home.
 Like that old saying, “Prevention is the best medicine,” pest prevention is better than ending up with an infestation and having to get rid of them.